foundry-rs/book/src/tutorials/solidity-scripting.md

  NFT nft = new NFT("NFT_tutorial", "TUT", "baseUri");
 ```

-You should be familiar with this part, all it does is create an instance of our NFT contract which will be deployed once we run the script.
+Here we just create our NFT contract.
+Because we called `vm.startBroadcast()` before this line, the contract creation will be recorded by Forge, and as mentioned previously, we can broadcast the transaction to deploy the contract on-chain.

 Now that you’re up to speed about what the script smart contract does, let’s run it.